Holistic Academic Program

-Ideal Education is first and foremost a holistic academic program distinctively different from other schools.
+Ideal Education is first and foremost a holistic academic program distinctly different from other schools.
 Ideal Education is unique.
-Its uniqueness is based in the fact that its four major components are designed to facilitate growth and integration in the four areas of the whole person, mind, body, emotions and spirit.
+Its uniqueness is based in the fact that its four major components are designed to facilitate growth and integration in the four areas of the whole person: the mind, body, emotions and spirit.

 In order for Ideal Education to function at its full potential, all of the components must be active and integrated into the fabric of the program.
 However, this does not mean that one area or component is correlated to one aspect of the development of the whole person to the exclusion of the other components.
 Each component is essential to the unfolding of the Ideal person, the whole child just as each of the vital organs is essential to the fully integrated, healthy, happy and contributing individual.